AndyMc3000/ci-ms2-party-chef/README.md

 > - [x] “The website must allow users to create their own menu from the items available in order to get an idea of food/drinks costs for thier party.”
 > - [x] “The website must allow users to send a copy of thier personal menu to email.
 A copy of this should also be sent to the business owner.”
 > - [x] “The website must also allow users to request a quote, based on their menu, having supplied further relevant information about their event.
 The quote request information should be sent by email to the business owner.
 A copy of the request should also be sent to the user.”
-> - [x] “The website must allow users to find contact details for their local office using an interactive Google Map (called a 'kitchen' on the website).”
+> - [x] “The website must allow users to find contact details for their local office using an interactive Google Map (offices are called a 'kitchens' on the website).”
 > - [x] “The website must promote Party Chef's social media channels.”
 > - [x] “The website must show photos of previous events.”
 > - [x] “The website must show some customer testimonial quotes.”
 > - [x] “The website must be mobile-friendly.”

 #### User Stories ####
-> - [x] “I want to see what kind of services Party Chef offers”
+> - [x] “I want to see what kind of services Party Chef offers.”
-> - [x] “I want to see what kind of Menu's Party Chef offer.”
+> - [x] “I want to see what kind of menu's (food & drink) Party Chef offer.”
 > - [x] “I want to find out where they are located, and which is the closest office to me.”
 > - [x] “I want to see photo's of the dishes in Party Chef menu's.”
-> - [x] “I want to see photo's of previous events services by Party Chef.”
+> - [x] “I want to see photo's of previous events serviced by Party Chef.”
 > - [x] “I want to be able to see pricing for menu items.”
 > - [x] “I want to be able to create my own menu from the menu's of items offerred.
-And I wnat to be able to email a copy of my menu to myself.”
+And I want to be able to email a copy of my menu to myself.”
-> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef in order to confirm their availability to service my event, and to get a quote inclusive of all costs”.
+> - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs”.
 > - [x] “I want to find the Party Chef social media channels.”

 #### 2. The Scope Plane ####

-Based on the outcomes the Strategy Plane, The Scope Plane determines what features, functionality, and types of content, should be included within the scope of the project.
-Listed below are the functional specifications and content requirements decided upon for the MAXFIT website.
+Based on the outcomes from the Strategy Plane, The Scope Plane determines what features, functionality, and types of content should be included within the scope of the project.
+Listed below are the functional specifications and content requirements decided upon for the Party Chef website.

 #### Functional Specifications: ####
-* Build a esponsive Website with 6 pages - Home, Services, Classes, Membership, Team, Contact.
+* Build a esponsive Website with 2 pages - Homepage and Contact page.
-* Use photo/image carousel at top of homepage.
+* Both pages will have a Jumbotron at the top of the page with relevant call-out messaging.
+* Build in shopping cart functionality so that menu items can be added to a 'MyMenu' list of items.
+MyMenu is accessed via links in the Nav bar and Footer.
+Once clicked the MyMenu list of items appears on a modal.
+User can then ammend quantites of items in the MyMenu to get a total price for their requirement.
+* MyMenu should also have the facility to request a quote for an event.
+The request should include the food/drink items in MyMenu plus additional infromation about the event (date/time, location, etc.).
-* Homepage carousel to include link to free consultation contact form.
+* Homepage Jumbotron to include link to contact page in order to arrange a meeting for a no-obligation consultation.
 * Contact form required for free trial sign-up form.
 * Contact form required for membership sign-up.
-* A main photo Gallery using a pop-out modal carousel, and similar galleries for indivudual services and classes.
+* A photo Gallery using a carousel on the Homepage to show menu items.
+A similar gallery on the contact page showing photos from past events.
-* Use a bootstrap Jumbotron for the top of all other pages to promote contact.
-* Google Analytics integration.

 #### Content Requirements: ####
 * Inspirational images & messaging throughout.